neonlabsorg/geyser-postgres-db/README.md

    - PGDATA - path to postgres configuration files (e. g. /var/lib/postgresql/data)
    - POSTGRES_USER - name of the deployer-user
    - PGPASSWORD - password of deployer-user
-   - ACCOUNT_AUDIT_PART_SLOT_COUNT - number of solana slots which will be stored in a single partition of account_audit table. **Recommended value - 216000 (about one day of history)**
+   - HISTORY_PART_SLOT_COUNT - number of solana slots which will be stored in a single partition of history. **Recommended value - 216000 (about one day of history)**
-   - ACCOUNT_AUDIT_START_SLOT - number of first slot
+   - HISTORY_START_SLOT - number of first slot **Recommended value - number of current slot on a moment of starting validator with clean DB**
-   - ACCOUNT_AUDIT_RETENTION_SLOTS - number of slots to store in account_audit table.
-Account's data from older slots will be merged into older_account table and corresponding partitions will be deleted every maintenance period. **Recommended value - 6480000 (about one month of history)**
+   - HISTORY_RETENTION_SLOTS - number of slots to store in history.
+Account's data from older slots will be merged into older_account table and corresponding partitions will be deleted every maintenance period, partitions with outdated transaction will be dropped. **Recommended value - 6480000 (about one month of history)**
    - TEMP_ACCOUNT_PART_SLOT_COUNT - number of solana slots which will be stored in a single partition of account table.
 Account table is temporary storage for update account events before they being ordered using indexes of corresponding transactions. **Recommended value - 4500 (30 minutes of history)**
    - TEMP_ACCOUNT_RETENTION_SLOTS - number of slots to store in account table.
 Partitions with event for outdated slots will be removed by schedule.
 Retention period should be long enough for DB to move all data from temporary account table into account_audit table **Recommended value - 54000 (6 hours of history)**
    - MAINTENANCE_SCHEDULE - schedule of maintenance procedure.
 Determines how often will table creation|retention performed.
 This variable should store string in cron-compatible format (e. g. */5 * * * * - to run maintenance every 5 minutes).
 Make sure maintenance interval will be lower than time required to produce single account_audit partition (considering single slot takes ~0.4 seconds). **Recommended value - */30 * * * * (run maintenance every half an hour)**